Actresses of color make equal-pay quest a group effort

 “Based on the numbers that I know that black women, Latinas, Asian women, indigenous actors are making, there is no other logical reason why we are paid what we are paid versus what our contemporaries are paid who are lacking melanin,” she said.

-Jada Pinkett Smith was heartened by Chastain’s actions (”such a beautiful thing”) and hopes it’s an example of more to come.

-“We’ll even come along at a more rapid pace when we as women really start to empower each other in a much more substantial way,” she said.
-“We need our male allies, too, but more than anything we have to start concentrating on our relationships with other women.”
+Less work means fewer chances for an actress to build a resume and the fan base that leads to more and better roles.
+Yet box-office receipts and TV ratings show that audiences embrace projects with multiethnic casts, according to an annual Hollywood diversity report from the University of California, Los Angeles.

-Union is proving what that can yield.
-She wanted an established actress playing opposite her in “L.A.’s Finest,” which spins off Union’s character from “Bad Boys II,” and settled on Jessica Alba (”Sin City,” ‘’Dark Angel”).
-As executive producer of the Spectrum TV series , Union was positioned to make that happen.
+Union wanted an established actress playing opposite her in “L.A.’s Finest,” which spins off Union’s character from “Bad Boys II,” and settled on Jessica Alba (”Sin City,” ‘’Dark Angel”).
+As executive producer of the Spectrum TV series, Union was positioned to make that happen — and ensure that Alba was fairly compensated.

 “Because of the way my deal is set up, I had no problem giving back money to make sure Jessica Alba gets paid what Jessica Alba is worth,” Union said.
 “But you have to have the studio, the network, everyone to sign off on that.”

-“A woman, of course.
-A woman producer, a woman manager, a woman agent.
-It’s always women who helped me to do better,” del Castillo said.
-“I want to empower women because I have been empowered by women.”

-Some influential men have joined the fight, producer-writer-actor Tyler Perry among them.
-Taraji P. Henson has said she was paid approximately $150,000 for her Oscar-nominated role in 2008’s “The Curious Case of Benjamin Button.”
-She credits Perry for paying her what she was worth for her starring role in 2009’s “I Can Do Bad All By Myself,” and helping her get bigger paychecks from then on.

-Asserting one’s economic value can be complicated when the sensitive subject of ethnicity is involved, even for celebrated actress Viola Davis, an Oscar, Emmy and Tony winner.
-In a 2018 interview with Tina Brown, Davis said that while people have termed her “a black Meryl Streep” she isn’t paid what she’s worth.
+Asserting one’s economic value can be complicated when the sensitive subject of ethnicity is involved, even for celebrated actress Viola Davis, an Oscar and Emmy winner.
+In a 2018 interview Davis said that while people have termed her “a black Meryl Streep” she isn’t paid what she’s worth.

 Davis later felt compelled to offer a public apology, telling The Associated Press she doesn’t compare herself to Streep, others do, and that she was taking responsibility for making the most of her potential with her own productions.